pnp/blog/content/post/cli-for-microsoft-365-v3-11.md

-We\'re currently working on adding support for updating Azure AD app registration which will be helpful for example when building apps for Microsoft Teams.
+We're currently working on adding support for updating Azure AD app registration which will be helpful for example when building apps for Microsoft Teams.
 Stay tuned!